 The Notes will be new securities which may not be widely distributed and for which there may be no active trading market.
-If the Notes are traded after their initial issuance, they may trade at a discount to their initial offering price, depending upon prevailing interest rates, the market for similar securities, general economic conditions and the financial condition of the Issuer.
+If the Notes are traded after their initial issuance, they may trade at a discount

 Moreover, although pursuant to Condition 6.4 (Purchase) the Issuer can purchase Notes at any moment (subject to regulatory approval), this is not an obligation for the Issuer.
 Purchases made by the Issuer could affect the liquidity of the secondary market of the Notes and thus the price and the conditions under which investors can negotiate these Notes on the secondary market.